 Now, the analysis tool is being developed with a Research to Business grant awarded by Business Finland.

 “We are currently advancing the performance of the system and preparing for official approval processes,” says Tamara Alagirova, who is in charge of the invention’s commercialisation.
 “At the same time, we are collecting more extensive patient data encompassing larger patient groups with the help of biobanks and European collaboration.”

 “Our goal is to identify extensive application potential in healthcare for our invention so that it can be used to improve patient care, the impact and capacity of healthcare as well as the health of the population,” Alagirova concludes.

-Most patients with hypercholesterolaemia do not achieve their target cholesterol level, and it takes too long to determine which patients need more effective drug therapies to lower their cholesterol levels.
+Most patents with hypercholesterolaemia do not achieve their target cholesterol level, and it takes too long to determine which patients need more effective drug therapies to lower their cholesterol levels.
 The medical demand for personalised and targeted cholesterol-lowering drug therapy is great.